jmcascalheira/nubian3D/README.md

 You can download the compendium as a zip from from this URL:
 [master.zip](./archive/master.zip).
-After unzipping: - open the `.Rproj` file in RStudio - run `devtools::install()` to ensure you have the packages this analysis depends on (also listed in the [DESCRIPTION](./DESCRIPTION) file). - finally, go to [:file_folder: scripts](./analysis/scripts), open each of the scripts in order and run the code to produce the results.
-Alternatively, look for the `/analysis/scripts/GEM_Nubian_methods.Rmd` and render it.
+After unzipping: - open the `.Rproj` file in RStudio - run
+`renv`::restore()`to ensure you have the packages this analysis depends on. - finally, go to [:file\_folder: scripts](/analysis/scripts), open each of the scripts in order and run the code to produce the results.
+Alternatively, look for the`/analysis/scripts/GEM_Nubian_methods.Rmd\` and render it.
 ATTENTION: both options will take several minutes.

 ### Licenses